MEDICARE PART D

 Choosing between eating or buying needed medication: it’s a story told all too often, especially among the elderly.
 In some cases, faced with a choice between paying the electric bill or buying their medication, they turn the heat down and put an extra blanket over their legs.
 They cut their pills in halves or thirds.
 And they hope it will get them through.
 For people with little money and no prescription drug coverage, this is an all-too-common reality.

 With Medicare Part D (Prescription Drug Coverage), it’s possible to have proper coverage for necessary prescriptions so they cost much less on an out-of-pocket basis.
 If you need medications when you’re younger, and see that you’ll need them as you age, this can be a good choice for you.
-But even if you’re not currently taking any medication, the odds of needing some will increase as you age.
+Even if you’re not currently taking any medication, the odds of needing some will increase as you age.
 Getting Medicare Part D can help protect you.

 Why Isn’t This Coverage Automatic?